Joe Khan

-Joe Khan (born 1975 or 1976) is an American politician and prosecutor who is the Bucks County District Attorney-elect.
-He previously served as the Bucks County Solicitor from 2020 to 2023, and unsuccessfully ran election campaigns to be District Attorney of Philadelphia and the Pennsylvania Attorney General.
+Joe Khan (born 1975 or 1976) is an American politician and prosecutor who has served as the Bucks County District Attorney since 2026.
+He previously served as the Bucks County Solicitor from 2020 to 2023 and unsuccessfully ran election campaigns to be District Attorney of Philadelphia and the Pennsylvania Attorney General.

 Early career

 Khan spent his early career working in the Philadelphia District Attorney's office, before moving to the United States Attorney's office.
 In the U.S. Attorney's office, he worked to fight crime and corruption.

 Political career

 2017 Philadelphia District Attorney election

 Khan launched his campaign to be the next District Attorney of Philadelphia in September 2016.
 He campaigned on progressive values, such as handling overspending on low-level drug possession cases.
 He had raised over $200,000 by January 1, 2017.
 The ideas he campaigned on were similar to two of his primary opponents, Larry Krasner and Michael Untermeyer.
 Krasner went on to win the primary, and Khan finished in second with around 20% of the vote.